Kong Hee: Plagiarism

-In March 2010, a blogger identified plagiarism on Kong Hee's Daily Devotionals as they were similar to writings in another publication, The Leadership Bible which was published 10 years ago.
+In March 2010, a blogger identified plagiarism on Kong Hee's Daily Devotionals as they were similar to writings in another publication, The Leadership Bible which had been published ten years prior.
 The copied text were published as physical copies into two books, Renewing Your Spiritual Energy in 90 Days, without accreditation to the original authors.
 Kong Hee's daily devotionals were originally compiled from his personal reading notes and printed as supplementary reading for his members, free of charge.
 Some years later, due to popular demand overseas, a local publisher compiled and released foreign language translations of the devotional for sale.

 Kong Hee posted a note on his website and explained that the devotion was "originally meant only for internal circulation among the members of my church.
 As such, there was an oversight in not quoting the sources of some portions that borrow from the writings of other Christian authors."
 There was also an apology for the oversight.

 The publisher, who is also a member of City Harvest Church, acknowledged that at the time of publication, both himself and Mr Kong were aware that certain portions of the content were not original.
 The publisher of "Renewal" has since made amendments to the soft copies to include accreditation.